fusion94/fusion94.org/src/content/blog/2025-07-21-when-cards-outpaced-stocks-comparing-market-bubbles-from-2016-2024.md

 ## The Celebrity Effect

-No discussion of the sports card bubble would be complete without examining the outsized role celebrities played in inflating—and deflating—the market.
+No discussion of the sports card bubble would be complete without examining the outsized role celebrities played in inflating, and deflating, the market.

 ### The Influencer Industrial Complex